Skip to main content

 sudo usermod -aG docker $USER

-WSL2 vs Native Linux
+WSL2 vs Going Full Native

-• No Windows background processes consuming resources
+• Don't want Windows background processes eating your resources

-My Recommendation
+My Take

 FilesystemLinux (ext4/btrfs)macOS (APFS)Windows (NTFS)